sdh16/framb0ise/README.md

 What's needed

 Finalize current milestone and continue.
-Talented (web)designers to make icons, logos or elements, to make the coolest GUI ever ;-)
+Talented (web)designers to make icons, logos or elements, to make the coolest GUI ever.
-Testers: to report bugs wishes and suggestions...
+Testers: to report bugs wishes and suggestions.
-Any ideas or code to make it better.... ;-)
+Any ideas or code to make it better.
 To resume, if you have a skill, and wish to contibute : You're Welcome !
-So Please, fork this Repo, and make Pull-Requests to the Develop branch ;-)
+So Please, fork this Repo, and make Pull-Requests to the Develop branch.
 =======
 Linux (Ubuntu / Debian):

 Install GIT with apt-get install git-core